41 Best Christmas Party Games for Holiday Fun

 Christmas Mad Libs

 While you can play this game solo, it’s way more fun with a group.
 Just pass the book and pen around the table so everyone can fill in a word of their choice.
-You’ll all be laughing at all the wacky stories you come up with.
+You’ll all be laughing at all the wacky stories you come up with, and you might get some inspiration for what to write in your Christmas cards too.

-This is a common one, but it’s a fun one.
-Have everyone bring a wrapped gift (small, unique, or even funny!)
+This is a common holiday party game, but it’s a fun one.
+Have everyone bring a wrapped gift (think small and unique or funny).
 Let all the guests choose a number from a hat.
 The first person gets to choose the first gift.
-The second person has the option to also choose a gift or steal another gift that someone already picked.
+The second person has the option to choose a new gift or steal the gift the first person already picked, and so on.
 You can either have everyone unwrap along the way or keep everything hidden until the very end to keep it interesting.
 If you need inspiration for choosing a gift, check out the best gifts for her and best gifts for him that will work for any occasion.

 Mike Harrington/Getty Images

 Who doesn’t love Monopoly?
 Now you can play your favorite game, but with a Christmas spin.
-Pieces include a candy cane, teddy bear, reindeer, and Scrooge.
-Collect Christmas properties and buy presents, but watch out, if you get snowed in you’ll have to miss three turns.
-If you’re looking for something to watch while you play, see if any of these Christmas movies on Netflix do the trick.
+Pieces include a candy cane, teddy bear, reindeer and Scrooge.
+Collect Christmas properties and buy presents, but watch out—if you get snowed in, you’ll have to miss three turns.

 Here’s a throwback to the good ol’ summer camp days.
-Whisper a Christmas phrase, movie title, or song to the person next to you.
-Then, they will whisper to the next person, and so on.
+Whisper a Christmas phrase, movie title or song to the person next to you.
+Then they’ll whisper to the next person, and so on.
 The last person will say what they heard out loud.
-You’ll all be laughing all night at how everything gets lost in translation.
+You’ll all be laughing at how everything gets lost in translation.

 OK, hear us out.
-While a puzzle may not seem like the most exciting Christmas party game, if you leave one out on the table, you’ll be surprised how many people end up sitting down to find some matching pieces.
-People will enjoy having something to do with their hands (besides eating and drinking) while chatting.
+While a puzzle may not seem like one of the most exciting Christmas party games, if you leave one out on the table, you’ll be surprised how many people end up sitting down to find some matching pieces.
+Guests tend to enjoy having something to do with their hands (besides eating and drinking) while chatting.

-This is a classic party game, so why not make it holiday-themed?
+This is a classic party game, so why not make it holiday themed?
 Have any of your guests ever regifted something?
 Has anyone ever seen Santa himself?
 Has anyone ever won an ugly sweater contest?
 Take a sip of your drink if you have not.
 You’ll all get to know each other much more intimately.
+For example, never have I ever gone someplace warm for Christmas!

-While this is a great game for kids, adults will absolutely love it too—especially after a couple of drinks.
-Blindfold the player, spin them around, and see if they can pin the carrot nose on the snowman.
+While this is a great game for kids, adults will love it too—especially after a couple of drinks.
+Blindfold the player, spin them around and see if they can pin the carrot nose on the snowman.
 Whoever gets closest is the winner.

 Marilyn Nieves/Getty Images

-Here’s a Christmas party game for all the singers and karaoke lovers.
+Some Christmas party games are perfect for singers and karaoke lovers.
 Pick a classic holiday song everyone knows.
 Each person will sing a line from the song until someone messes up.
-That person will then be out and the game will continue until there is one Christmas song champ left standing.
+That person will then be out, and the game will continue until there is one Christmas song champ left standing.
+Remember, you don’t have to be in tune, you just have to know the words!
+If in doubt, just sing a Christmas quote instead.

 Petar Chernaev/Getty Images

 You may already be familiar with this game, but it’s time to add a holiday spin.
-Say two truths and a lie and everyone else has to figure out what the lie is.
-Use anything from funny holiday stories to strange gifts, and even embarrassing Christmas moments.
+Say two truths and a lie, and everyone else has to figure out which is the lie.
+Use anything from funny holiday stories to strange gifts, even embarrassing Christmas moments.

-This will make your gift exchange this year all the more fun.
+This game will make your gift exchange this year all the more fun.
 Everyone should come with a small wrapped gift—it may be even more fun if they’re all gag gifts.
 Each person will roll the dice to see what they need to do with their gift.
-For example, if you roll a 12, you get to choose someone else’s gift as your own.
+For example, if you roll a 12, you get to choose someone else’s gift for yourself.
+If you need ideas, Christmas books always make a great gift.

 The Nightmare Before Christmas Clue